 Children may feel awkward or frustrated when attempting to speak Mandarin or write in Chinese.
 They may even feel that they just cannot learn it when they see little progress after a few attempts.
 Yet, they may not know to properly digest and channel them in a constructive way.

 This is a good opportunity to mentor them about taking up challenges that require a longer-term commitment.
-Encourage your kids to express their feelings and thoughts about their experience learning Chinese.
-This is not about learning Chinese or not, but about modelling the behaviour you want them to have when facing challenges, whether academically or in life in general.
+Encourage your children to express their feelings and thoughts about their experience learning Chinese.
+This is not about learning Chinese or not, but about modelling the behavior you want them to have when facing challenges, whether academically or in life in general.
 Be sure to make it a conversation, not an interrogation.

 In our guest feature in the Education and Enrichment webinar at the Singapore Parenting Festival 2021, a resounding 58% of all parents indicated that their child has difficulty with learning the language during a poll.
 62% of them also indicated that they do not speak enough Mandarin at home, speaking it less than 50% of the time.
-Family language environments can be classified into monolingual, bilingual or multilingual.
-To reach bilingual status, conversation of each language (including social environments e.g. in school) must reach 50%.
+Family language environments can be classified into monolingual, bilingual, or multilingual.
+To reach bilingual status, conversation of each language (including social environments e.g., in school) must reach 50%.

-One of the best ways for kids to learn Mandarin is by learning it together with them.
+One of the best ways for children to learn Mandarin is by learning it together with them.
 Try to incorporate more usage of Chinese into your family life.
 Make it a family activity by addressing your children by their Chinese name and interacting with them in Mandarin.
 This signals to them that you too are trying.

 You may think “oh but my Chinese is so bad” and think that perhaps you’d rather leave it to the educators to take on that role.
 But remember that in your child’s eyes, you are irreplaceable.
 Leading by example helps them see the value in learning Chinese.
 This will impress them a lot more than admonishing them about why it’s important to learn Chinese.
 It may be difficult at first, but your child's education is a rewarding journey that you can play an active part in.

-Think of it this way – the best way for your kid to learn Chinese is actually a journey, filled with opportunities to develop character, nurture an attitude of overcoming challenges in your child, and for wholesome and fun family bonding!
+Think of it this way - the best way for your child to learn Chinese is actually a journey, filled with opportunities to develop character, nurture an attitude of overcoming challenges in your child, and for wholesome and fun family bonding!